dcefram/blog/content/skill-up-collections.md

 +++
-title = "Dan's skill up collection" type = "about" description = "Some screenshot or recording"
+title = "Dan's skill up collection" type = "about" description = "Skill up collection"
 +++

 In my quest to continuously learn, here's a nice list to flex what I was able to finish, not necessarily